thegooddocsproject/chronologue/documentation_plan.md

 # Chronologue Documentation plan

-This document plans the initial set of documentation to enable our users to reach their goals
+This document plans the initial set of documentation to enable our users to reach their goals.
+The documentation will be written and maintained in the Good Docs [website repo](https://github.com/thegooddocsproject/website-hugo).

 ### Context
 Who we need Documentation for: